chiiicken5538/gommehd.net__r-place_capturer/README.md

 # gommehd.net__r-place_capturer
 Captures every x seconds the Map progress from the GommeHD.NET r/place event.
+Usefull if you want to create your own timelapse videos in your custom framerate.

 # Settings
 You can change the interval in the config.json file (value are full seconds [1000ms])